mathworks/OpenTelemetry-MATLAB/README.md

 ## DISCLAIMERS
 **NOTE**: `OpenTelemetry MATLAB`is **UNDER ACTIVE DEVELOPMENT**.
 It is **NOT** recommended for production use.
 - Currently only tracing is supported.
 Metrics and logs will be in the future.
 - This package is supported and has been tested on Windows&reg; and Linux&reg;.
-We will add Mac support in the future.
+We will add macOS support in the future.

 ### MathWorks Products (https://www.mathworks.com)